 Limited shelter for families is available at the Tri-City Union Gospel Mission.
 Family shelter is also provided via motel vouchers at the Salvation Army and Benton Franklin Community Action Committee and, if applicable, at the local domestic violence shelter providing 3,505 bed nights for families with children.
-Domestic Violence Services of Benton and Franklin Counties have 35 beds available for victims of domestic violence and provide 4,000 bed nights per year.
+Domestic Violence Services of

-2 Home Base, A Continuum of Care System for Benton & Franklin Counties
+6 Home Base, A Continuum of Care System for Benton & Franklin Counties